 There are very few Christian secondary schools in Juarez, Mexico.
 The Encuentro School is a rare exception as it is managed by a very dedicated Christian staff committed to providing a spiritual and educational curriculum for the sake of the well-mannered students.
 This provides the opportunity for expanding the Christ centered education to a higher level.

-The Field Office for the Juarez schools is managed by members of our Bluffton Church.
+The Field Office for the Juarez schools is managed by members of our Bluffton, IN Church.

 For a number of years, sponsors have supported the students associated with the Ixtlan church.
 A Christian School, with both primary and secondary students, has been built to further serve this community.
 Colegio de las Américas de Ixtlán is under the direction of a board of Apostolic Christian brethren.
-The Child Sponsorship Program has just begun providing individual child sponsorships and has the potential to serve about 138 students.
+The Child Sponsorship Program only recently began providing individual child sponsorships and has the potential to serve about 174 students.

 Three primary goals for the students at the school are: